whatthejeff/breeze/INSTALL.md

 BINARIES
 --------

 The Breeze Framework comes with a binary called `breeze` which can be used to generate a working project skeleton.
-To use the `breeze` binary, you need to add the `bin` directory to your `PATH` environmental variable and ensure that you have executable privileges.
-After that, you can do the following:
+If you used the manual installation option, you will need to add the `bin` directory to your `PATH` environmental variable and ensure that you have executable privileges.
+Afterwards, you can do the following:

     $ breeze myapp
     Your project was successfully created!